cncf/gitdm.archive/ADD_PROJECT.md

 # Add a non-cncf project/org ( project must be opensource ) to generate affiliations for it.
-1. Add the developers of your organization/project to be get affiliated in `./developers_affiliations.txt` in the proper format.
+1. Add the developers of your organization/project to be get affiliated in `./developers_affiliations.txt` in the proper format. `cd src/`.
 Now generate new email-map using `./import_affs.sh`, then: `mv email-map cncf-config/email-map`.
  For e.g.
      ```
     developer1: email1@xyz, email2@abc, ...